MZaFaRM/NameCard/README.md

 # SignatureSource

-A minimalistic web page that displays my name, built with HTML, CSS, and JavaScript.
+A minimalistic web page that displays my name with some interactive features, built with HTML, CSS, and JavaScript.

 ## Preview
 You can preview the website by visiting the following link: